jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (5) Nothing in subsections (1) and (2) or in section 93B shall, before 1 April 1990, apply to any superannuation scheme constituted outside New Zealand and classified by the Government Actuary under regulation 29 or regulation 30 of the Superannuation Schemes Regulations 1983.

 ### 59BA Annual return for trusts
-(1) A trustee of a trust must file a return for a tax year of all income derived in the corresponding income year by the trustee as trustee of the trust, together with the other information required under this section.
+(1) A trustee of a trust who derives assessable income for a tax year must file a return for the tax year of all income derived in the corresponding income year by the trustee as trustee of the trust.
-(2) A return of income and the information required under this section for a trustee and a tax year must be in the form prescribed by the Commissioner and include—
+(2) A trustee who is required to file a return for a tax year under subsection (1) and does not meet the requirements of subsection (3) must make the return in the form prescribed by the Commissioner and include, unless otherwise required by the Commissioner,—
   (a) a statement of profit or loss and a statement of financial position:
   (b) the amount, and nature, of each settlement that—
     (i) is not the provision to the trustee, at less than market value, of minor services incidental to the activities of the trust; and